coder-mike/microvium/readme.md

 **There is a separate implementation of the virtual machine for microcontrollers vs desktop-class machines, which support different features.
 Check out the [Concepts](./doc/concepts.md) page for more detail.

+## Limitations

+In the current design, a VM cannot exceed 16 kB of ROM or RAM usage (excluding the engine itself).

 ## Usage

 A quick example usage on a desktop host is as follows: